Robotics-Club-IIT-BHU/LaRoboLiga_PS2Arena/README.md

 In case there are problems with the PyBullet installation, you can refer to this [guide](https://github.com/Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/blob/master/Part1/Subpart%201/README.md).

 ## Getting started
 1. first of all , you'll have to import the package LRL-main-arena, this can only be done if you have performed the step 1 in Installation guidelines properly.
+   Then the arena can be loaded with the following line of code:

 ~~~python
 env = gym.make("la_robo_liga_arena-v0")